-Gloppedalsura consists of avalanche boulders that are piled on top of an end moraine.
+Gloppedalsura is described as Northern Europe's largest scree.
+It consists of huge boulders of rocks that lie on top of an end moraine.

 Gloppedalsura is the largest stone scree in Northern-Europe.
 It consists of enormous landslide rocks scattered over a moraine.
 An end moraine is a flat area of loose material that is located at the bottom of a glacier during a period when the glacier retreats.